PraveenKumarMahto/MAD_COURSE_TEST/workflow.md

 4.> one funtion that will add customer to the queue.

-5.> also we can create one chan tha will notify the main funtion when all goroutines complieted their  work or we can keep count using global variable using mutex
+5.> also we can create one chan at the time of (2) for completingProcess or results that will notify the completedCustomerByCashier funtion till all goroutines complieted their work or we can keep count using global variable using mutex